• Skip to primary navigation

 • All ingredients should be a room temperature - so take them out a bit early.
 Prepare your cake pan, I suggest butter and flour in this case.

-• Melt the chocolate in a medium-sized glass bowl.
-Place in the microwave and at 15 second intervals melt , stirring in between.
+• Melt the chocolate in a medium-sized glass bow, and if using the microwave, use the cook setting for 15 second intervals to melt, stirring in between until completely melted.

 for the glaze: